-Consulting Articles > Management Consulting Career Prep > Management Consultant Salary: Complete 2024 Guide
+Consulting Articles > CaseBasix Consulting Salary Reports > Management Consultant Salary 2025: Complete Compensation Guide by Level

-If you're aiming for a role at McKinsey, Bain, or BCG, acing the initial screening process is crucial – check out our MBB Screening Tests.
-Sign up for a free trial to practice the exact tests used by these firms and boost your chances of landing an interview.
+If you’re preparing for firms like McKinsey, Bain, or BCG, excelling in their screening tests is essential — check out our MBB Screening Tests to practice and boost your chances of landing an interview.

 Management consulting firms offer competitive salaries to attract the best talent.
 The consulting industry is highly demanding, requiring individuals who possess both strategic thinking and strong problem-solving skills.
 Consultants often work long hours, handling complex business issues for global clients, which justifies the higher pay scale compared to other industries.